latest nhpb_banner 1__compressed2

 Car loan payment help is available in Denver.
 This can help commuters and those who need an auto for work or job training.
 The assistance is rare, and it often involves getting out of the loan.
 There are also payment plans and interest rate reductions.
 Find more details on eliminating upside down car loans.

 Families Forward Resource Center is at 12000 E 47th Ave, Denver, CO.
 Several programs are available for a limited area.
 Money for paying energy bills, on a case by case basis, may be offered.
-They also operate a few food banks, or help the low income apply for LIHEAP utility bill grants or SNAP food stamps.
+They also operate a few food banks, or help the low income apply for LEAP utility bill grants or SNAP food stamps.
 Other programs from the center include one time rent help, adult literacy courses, and prescription medications.
 Phone (303) 307-0718, or more on Broadway Center programs.

 Short term loans - There are several agencies and lenders in Denver County.
 They offer a number of cash loan assistance programs, including the following.
+There is also information on Daily Pay companies to help people with their bills and loans

-• -No interest loans or grants from charities.
+• No interest loans or grants from charities.

-• -High priced lenders, including pawnshops, title and payday lenders.
+• High priced lenders, including pawnshops, title and payday lenders.

-• -Funds from credit counseling agencies.
+• Funds from credit counseling agencies.

 • Other resources may be offered too, and find loan programs in Denver.